Skip to content

 fun pow(base: Int, exp: Int): Int;

 Computes and returns the exponentiation involving two numbers: the base and the exponent (or power) exp.
-Exponent exp must be non-negative, otherwise an error with exit code 5 will be thrown: Integer out of expected range.
+Exponent exp must be non-negative; otherwise, an exception with exit code 5 is thrown: Integer out of expected range.

-This function tries to resolve constant values in compile-time whenever possible.
+This function tries to resolve constant values at compile-time whenever possible.

 Usage examples: